doctornero2/DSX-Data-Scientist-Coding-Assessment/question_5_API/README.md

 Another solution is using the `pharmaverseadam:adae` that  contains all the info required.

-To avoid any confusion, when you run the `uvicorn` command, the user will be asked which dataset to use:
+To avoid any confusion, when running the `uvicorn` command, the user will be asked which dataset to use:

 ```bash
 $ uvicorn main:app --reload